syseleven/grav-docs-metakube/pages/03.addons/10.metakube-vault/default.en.md

 Success!
 Data written to: auth/kubernetes/role/my-service
 ```

-You can now use the token of this ServiceAccount to access Vault and retrieve the secret.
-There are multiple options for doing it, one is to have an init container that reads a secret from Vault and writes the data onto a shared volume:
+You can now use the token of this service account to access Vault and retrieve the secret.
+There are multiple options for doing this.
+One option is to have an init container that reads a secret from Vault and writes the data to a shared volume:

 ```bash
 cat <<'EOF' | kubectl apply --namespace vault-tutorial -f -